Luucasgontijo/BinaryTree-AED2/README.md

 # Binary Search Tree Implementation

-This repository contains a C implementation of a Binary Search Tree (BST) with iterative and recursive interval search functions. (recursive not implemented yet)
+This repository contains a C implementation of a Binary Search Tree (BST) with iterative and recursive interval search functions.

 ## Project Structure